scorpido74/azure-docs.nl-nl/articles/hdinsight/spark/apache-spark-troubleshoot-outofmemory.md

 ---

-## <a name="scenario-java-heap-space-error-when-trying-to-open-apache-spark-history-server"></a>Scenario: Fout in Java-heap-ruimte bij het openen van Apache Spark geschiedenis server
+## <a name="scenario-java-heap-space-error-when-trying-to-open-apache-spark-history-server"></a>Scenario: fout in Java-heap-ruimte bij het openen van Apache Spark geschiedenis server

 ### <a name="issue"></a>Probleem